Westblat/DestinyFriends/README.md

 # In the future
 There can always be more analysis on the data.

-Currently we refresh the whole file, need to make it so that you can update the file based on the last raid marked there.

 This app can be extended to dungeons (and in theory to crucible and more).

-One could learn to use either the wrapper or bungie api properly instead of taking the best of both worlds